-We are a nonprofit making Educational Trust aimed at promoting the educational,
+We are a non-profit making Educational Trust aimed at promoting the educational,

-And more women who have been empowered.
+And more women have been empowered

-Kianda is a local word meaning “Fertile valley”, where everything planted flourishes.
+Kianda is a local word meaning “fertile valley”, where everything planted flourishes.
 Not in vain was the name chosen over 50 years ago.
-The foundation has been at the service of women in Kenya, promoting their education and looking after their welfare.
+The Foundation has been at the service of women in Kenya, promoting their education and looking after their welfare.

 Kianda Foundation, now a well-established nonprofit making organization, has numerous educational institutions to its credit.